Daph1986/postfly_jouw_online_drukkerij/README.md

 :busts_in_silhouette: UX
 ======

-This is meant to be a B2B site which targets visitors who are in need of printed matter, such as flyers, folders, posters, business cards, brochures, etc.
+This is meant to be a B2B site which targets visitors who are in need of printed matter, such as flyers, posters, business cards, etc.

 ### User stories